blinkerbit/aird/README.md

 - **Drag-and-drop upload** with visual feedback
 - **Real-time file streaming** with progress animations
 - **Keyboard navigation** support

+### 🔗 File Sharing System
+- **Multi-file selection:** Choose multiple files and directories to share in a single link
+- **On-the-fly browsing:** Navigate directories dynamically without pre-loading all files
+- **Secure URL generation:** Each share gets a unique, hard-to-guess identifier
+- **Public access:** Shared files can be viewed without authentication
+- **Active share management:** View, copy, and revoke existing shares in real-time
+- **One-click copy:** Copy shareable URLs to clipboard with visual feedback
+- **Temporary access:** All shares are session-based and can be easily revoked

 ### 🚀 Performance Features
 - **Chunked file operations** for large files